csps-efpc/vectorization-service/README.md

 ```
 ...replacing 8080 with the port on which you want to listen for connections, and the value of -d with a path containinig .word2vec files.

-To invoke the API, you can connect to two endpoints:
+To invoke the API, you can connect to three endpoints:
 ```
 /{locale}/vectorize?text=QueryText
 ```